michaeloryl/rollo-npm/README.md

 You can even do the following, though it looks quite strange:

     2 is == 8 / (2 * 2)

+Any valid Rollo expression can be used in a comparison, which means that [variables](#variables) and [functions](#rollo-functions) are also allowed:

+    let $speedLimit = 50
+    if speed() > $speedLimit {
+        say "We're going too fast!"
+    }

+That code will use the say command to warn us if the Sphero is going over 50% of its max speed, since 50 is the value given to $speedLimit.

 #### Subroutines